Davsan88/guidesAndNotes/aws_practitioner.md

 - **Platform as a Service (PaaS)**: Offers hardware and software tools available over the internet.
 These services are mainly used by developers who are building software or applications.
 PaaS provides a platform allowing customers to develop, run, and manage applications without the complexity of building and maintaining the infrastructure.
 - **Software as a Service (SaaS)**: Delivers software applications over the internet, on-demand and typically on a subscription basis.
 With SaaS, cloud providers host and manage the software application and underlying infrastructure and handle any maintenance, such as software upgrades and security patching.

+#### Example of Cloud Computing Types

+- **IaaS**: Amazon EC2 provides scalable computing capacity.
+- **PaaS**: AWS Elastic Beanstalk provides an environment to easily deploy and run applications without worrying about the infrastructure.
+- **SaaS**: Amazon Chime is an example of a SaaS offering for video conferencing services.